 He has also been active in the Climate Reality Project as a presenter and activist.
 He participated in one of the first groups trained by Al Gore in 2007, and in the following years presented more than 80 times in 15 states, focusing on the links between land conservation and climate change.

-Todd is the President of Legacy Land & Waters Partners, a new conservation and wildlife organization focused on the preservation of culturally-significant and strategic natural resource properties, expanding diversity in conservation and mission-driven organizations and training of students and adults in fishing, hunting heritage, agriculture, and conservation activities.
+Todd, appointed to the PA Game Commission as the commissioner for District 8 in 2022, is the President of Legacy Land & Waters Partners, a new conservation and wildlife organization focused on the preservation of culturally-significant and strategic natural resource properties, expanding diversity in conservation and mission-driven organizations and training of students and adults in fishing, hunting heritage, agriculture, and conservation activities.
 Todd previously served as Managing Director of The Land Conservancy for Southern Chester County (TLC) and remains one of the only professionals of color managing a conservation organization.

 Prior to this, he led the Mid-Atlantic Youth Anglers & Outdoors Partners organization since 2008 as their Managing Partner and Lead Coach, headquartered on the border of Chester and Lancaster County in Nottingham, PA and in Philadelphia, PA.
 The Mid-Atlantic organization has been a nationally recognized fishing, hunting heritage, conservation and diversity training operation having trained and introduced over 12,000 diverse youth and adults to our 5-state region’s outdoor natural resources (PA, NY, NJ, DE, MD).
 Land preservation has been the core of these activities around protecting and enhancing wildlife habitats in the Delaware River and Chesapeake Bay Watersheds.
 Prior, Todd brings over 20 years in corporate management experience in the financial services and merchant banking industry.
 Todd is an avid hunting heritage and fishing trainer and spends as much time as he can on the water or in our region’s beautiful natural resource areas.